Blacksuan19/website/_posts/2019-6-28-el-octavo.md

 ###### Default profile:

-the default profile as mentioned before leans towered the balanced side, i personally dont play games and find them a waste of time ao dont expect a gaming profile from me.
+the default profile as mentioned before leans towered the balanced side, i personally don't play games and find them a waste of time so don't expect a gaming profile from me.

 > governor: pixel_smurfutils (tweaked)<br>
 > Min CPU frequency: 652<br>